Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

 Prior to attendance, clients complete a series of validated pre-assessment questionnaires designed to provide a broad multidimensional profile of functioning and assist in diagnostic formulation.

 Where appropriate, clients may also be asked to provide prior psychological reports, educational records, or medical documentation to support a comprehensive clinical understanding.
+Where assessment reveals co-occurring conditions such as anxiety or autism, our integrated team can address these within the same clinical setting.

 Step 3: Integrated Multidisciplinary Support